nicolaischneider/cmdmgr/README.md

 cmdmgr push-global
 ```

-## Fixes
-- [ ] import not working as expected (importing everything somehow and also commenting is failing)

 ## Future Scope
 - [ ] add imported from github command: should cd into empty global folder, then ask for git clone url
 - [ ] option for first upload to github
 - [ ] option for commit and push to github, add param to create function to push to github
-- [ ] improve install to show people usage by creating a new function cm to call `cmdmgr`